 Third, the study also analyzed how school context variables affect teacher efficacy.
 Novice teachers (N = 136) were asked to rate the usefulness of professional development and the helpfulness of the mentoring support they received.
 Results of this analysis showed that professional development and mentoring support, if perceived as useful and helpful, had a positive and statistically significant correlation with teacher efficacy.

 Clark, Sarah K., "A Comparative Analysis of Elementary Education Preservice and Novice Teachers' Perceptions of Preparedness and Teacher Efficacy" (2009).
 All Graduate Theses and Dissertations.
-Paper 427.
+427.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .